exo-cesm/CESM2.1.3/O2_Earth_analogues/README.md

 solar_irrad_data_file = "/glade/u/home/gregcooke/SolarForcingCMIP6piControl_c160921_2.0Ga.nc"
 /

-## Publications

-Cooke GJ, Marsh DR, Walsh C, Black B, Lamarque J-F. 2022, A revised lower estimate of ozone columns during Earth’s oxygenated history.
-R. Soc.
-Open Sci.
-9: 211165. https://doi.org/10.1098/rsos.211165.

-G J Cooke, D R Marsh, C Walsh, S Rugheimer, G L Villanueva, Variability due to climate and chemistry in observations of oxygenated Earth-analogue exoplanets, Monthly Notices of the Royal Astronomical Society, 2022;, stac2604, https://doi.org/10.1093/mnras/stac2604.

 ## Location of restart files

-Restart files are currently located at /glade/scratch/gregcooke/restarts/ on the NCAR Cheyenne supercomputer.
+Restart files are currently located at /nobackup/Alternative\_Earths/restarts/ on the ARC4 supercomputer at the University of Leeds.

-## Since [Cooke et al. 2022a](https://doi.org/10.1098/rsos.211165), additional simulations have been perfomed
+# 2. Since [Cooke et al. 2022a](https://doi.org/10.1098/rsos.211165), additional simulations have been perfomed

 Perturbations have been tested on the 10% PAL and 1% PAL simulations: